um-computacion-tm/scrabble-2023-Tadedp/README.md

 The game ends when either all tiles are gone from the bag and a single player has placed all of their tiles or every player makes two consecutive passes (two complete rounds of just passes).

 When the game ends, each player will reduce their accumulated score by the sum of the values of the tiles remaining on their racks.
-If a player ended the game and has no remaining tiles, they will add the sum the values of the remaining tiles of the rest of players to their accumulated score.
+If a player ended the game and has no remaining tiles, they will add the sum of the values of the remaining tiles of the rest of players to their accumulated score.

 The player with the highest score after all final scores are calculated wins.